ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 archiveArtifacts {
     pattern(String pattern)
     exclude(String excludePattern = '')
-    allowEmpty(bool allowEmpty = true) // Will be false if function is not called latestOnly(bool latestOnly = true) // Will be false if function is not called.
+    latestOnly(bool latestOnly = true) // Will be false if function is not called. allowEmpty(bool allowEmpty = true) // Will be false if function is not called.
+Note: not available with jenkins <= 1.480 }
-}
 ```